ervinb/ervinb.github.io/_posts/2019-08-06-upcase-in-go-the-long-way-around.md

 ```

 1. `properties` is an array which stores flags, like our `vacationCriteria` from before.
-For example at position 41, you'll find:
+For example [at index 41](https://godoc-test.golang.org/src/unicode/tables.go), you'll find:

     ```golang
     properties = [MaxLatin1 + 1]uint8 {